lbussy/keg-cop/docs/api/index.rst

 Client-Initiated Communication
 ********************************

-Client-initiated communication is that commincation which is initiated from a system other than the controller, to retrieve data or initiate a data update or state change in the controller.
+Client-initiated communication is initiated from a system other than the controller to retrieve data or initiate a data update or state change in the controller.
 This is broken down into:

-- `Action Page Handlers`_: Pages which by access will initiate a change or present a state.
+- `Action Page Handlers`_: Pages that access will initiate a change or present a state.
-- `Info Page Handlers`_: Pages accessed to retrieve in formation about the state of the controller and its systems.
+- `Info Page Handlers`_: Pages accessed to retrieve in formation about the controller's state and its systems.
 - `Configuration Page Handlers`_: Pages intended to provide a means by which the controller and application features and properties may be updated.

 Action Page Handlers